 Project: Illahee Preserve: Promote Access & Awareness of a Heritage Park

-Zeb Breuckman, Dough Campbell, David Dinkuhn, Jessica Guidry, Debbie Robinson
+Zeb Breuckman, Doug Campbell, David Dinkuhn, Jessica Guidry, Debbie Robinson

 Team Two is teaming up with the Illahee Stewardship Committee to increase awareness and access to over 400 acres of community land.
 They have plans for site improvements to create an inviting entrance and user friendly facility with trail markers and maps.
 Recycled posts have been acquired to mark the trails.
 The team has measured trail intersections using GPS and created a map of the trail system.
 There will be an open house and Poker Walk with prizes and hotdogs on May 5, 2012.
 Festivities will be open to the community.

 Brian Adams, Cassie Carson, Sharon Fields, Ketti Lund, Doug Richards, Lorraine Viers

 Team Three is working with South Kitsap School District to provide a time of exploration for students to discover their “PLUS” on March 30, 2012.
 This “Plus” explores student’s potentials and possibilities beyond high school.
 The event will be held at South Kitsap High School.
 The experience will connect students with professionals and businesses.
 The goal is to empower students to intentionally engage in a journey that extends beyond high school as well as utilize the opportunities that high school offers.
 A motivational speaker will kick-off the day followed by several opportunities for students to meet people that have careers in alternative fields to four-year college programs.

 Project: Support Our Students Campaign (SOS Campaign) – Dream Builders

 Rick Baxter, Tom Jacobs, Cherrie May, Kate Nunes, Meisha Rouser, Dora Summers-Ewing